phearme/orderedlibloader/README.md

 ### A lazy loading Javascript library for loading libs sequentially in a specific order.

-orderedlibloader can be usefull if you intend to load synchronously libs in a specific order thus resolving dependencies issues in lazy loading.
+*orderedlibloader* is used to load libs sequentially in a specific order thus resolving dependencies issues in lazy loading.
+Even though the libs are loaded sequentially, loading the libs is asynchronous and does not block the current thread.
+A callback can be specified and triggered once all libs are done loading.

 ## Installation